jrawbits/VisionEval-Wiki-JR/Documentation-Plan.md

 Most of the content exists in the [*Testing framework*](https://github.com/gregorbj/VisionEval/wiki/Automated-Testing) wiki entry, which has a fairly comprehensive discussion about the testing that is done on the framework itself and the user interface.
 Additional content is needed in order to document the desired structure and tests for supporting packages and how to implement regression testing with the test dataset.

 #### Test Dataset
-There needs to be a Test Dataset small enough to store in the GitHub repository for a model (i.e. RSPM).
+There needs to be a VE Test Dataset small enough to store in the GitHub repository for a model (i.e. RSPM).
 It can be used for doing regression tests as well as understanding how the model works through the various vignettes.

 #### Development Roadmap
 The current [development roadmap](https://github.com/gregorbj/VisionEval/wiki/Development-Roadmap)* is fairly comprehensive, but will need to be updated based on migration to the new organizational home and projects that are going to be pursued by the Pooled Fund.